shihchun/GA-homework/README.md

+# GA-homework

-# upload the ga homework in MCUT
+upload the ga homework in MCUT